open-contracting/deploy/docs/use/kingfisher-process.rst

 #.
 Click on the `Queues <https://rabbitmq.kingfisher.open-contracting.org/#/queues>`__ tab.
 #.
 Read the rows in which the *Name* starts with ``kingfisher_process_``.

    -  If the *Messages* are non-zero, then there is work to do.
 If zero, then work is done!
+(Everything except the checker is fast – don't be surprised if it's zero.)
    -  If the *Message rates* are non-zero, then work is progressing.
 If zero, and if there is work to do, then it is stuck!

    If you think work is stuck, notify James or Yohanna.